warmspringwinds/segmentation_in_style/README.md

-This repository contains the official TensorFlow implementation of the following paper:
+This repository contains the official Pytorch implementation of the following paper:

 > **Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP**<br>
 > Daniil Pakhomov, Sanchit Hira, Narayani Wagle, Kemar E. Green, Nassir Navab<br>